jconwell/secret_handshake/README.md

 ![Figure 1](assets/tls_flow.png)

-As this diagram shows, there is only a one-way transfer of the x509 certificate, from the server to the client.
+As this diagram shows, this is only a one-way transfer of the x509 certificate from the server to the client.
 This does not lend itself well to C2 communication because there is no way for the client to respond back to the server.
-At best it could only be used as a one-way data transfer mechanism.
+At best, it could only be used as a one-way data transfer mechanism (see prior art section below).

-But there is another type of TLS session called mutual TLS Authentication (mTLS), where both the client and the server exchange x509 certificates as a way of authenticating each other.
+But there is another type of TLS session called mutual TLS Authentication (mTLS), where both the client and the server exchange x509 certificates as a way to authenticate each other.

 ![Figure 2](assets/mtls_flow.png)